Code-Institute-Submissions/IntActFrt-Project/README_1.md

 ### Bootstrap has been invaluable in making a resposive and useable website.

 # Content
-## All content was written by the developer.
+## All content was written by the developer, any code that was used/taken from other sites has been commented to let the codeinstitue know where it came from.
+## I basically used some bootsrap templates and adapted them to give me what I needed.

 # Psychological properties of colours text in the README.md was found here